The Value the Program Provides

 The Leadership Institute Master Class (LIMC) combines interactive learning, experiential activities, case studies, personal assessments and trends to equip PMI chapter leaders with the techniques and frameworks to work with and through others to drive organizational success.
 This program equips PMI volunteer chapter leaders with the knowledge and tools needed to elevate themselves to senior leadership positions in their chapters and beyond.

-This three-part program — strategically placed over the course of one year — will begin at the 2018 Leadership Institute Meeting (LIM) – North America, conclude at the 2019 LIM – North America and will include a 3-day session in spring 2019 in North America.
+This three-part program — strategically placed over the course of one year — will begin prior to the 2019 Leadership Institute Meeting (LIM) – North America, conclude at the 2020 LIM – North America and will include a 4-day session in spring 2020 in North America.
 In addition, there will be virtual learning opportunities, at least monthly, throughout the year to prepare and support learning provided during the in-person sessions.

 The educational components of this program are funded by PMI (volunteer is responsible for travel and lodging).
 It is intended to support PMI chapter volunteers who have demonstrated through their efforts and dedication, the ability to develop as highly effective leaders in their PMI chapters and the profession.